Cornell-MAE-UG/fa25-portfolio-jak562-glitch/_projects/03_MyTeam.md

 **How it would be used:**
 - Attach the humidifier-like fumigator to a Tree of Heaven, tall pole, or standardized telephone pole.
-- Diffuse Tree of Heaven scent and/or other attractive organic compounds.
+- Diffuse Tree of Heaven scent and/or other attractive compounds.
 - Release insecticide or artificial poisonous sap at a controlled rate.
 - Attract SLFs away from vineyards to the lure location where they ingest poison and are exterminated.